 Commuter students add diversity to the Goucher community.
 They have a different perspective to share, and the Office of Student Engagement encourages and assists commuters in exchanging ideas, concerns, and suggestions with college offices and student peers.
 All commuters are invited to come to monthly commuter events to relax, unwind, and mingle with fellow commuters.
-If you have any questions or need more information, please e-mail Christine Krieger, give her a call at 410-337-6422, or stop by the Office of Student Engagement.
+If you have any questions or need more information, please e-mail Aisha Rivers (assistant director of student engagement) or stop by the Office of Student Engagement.

 At Goucher, it's not difficult to find ways to get involved outside of the classroom.
 Every day, there are a variety of free and inexpensive social events, including athletic matches, lectures, and performances.
 You could work on campus, join an organization, or create your own club.
 Or maybe get involved in the community with volunteer opportunities.
 Whatever you're interested in, there's a way at Goucher to get involved in it.
 Go here to peruse your many options, or see what's going on around town here.